 [Heading inserted in Gazette 11 Dec 1998 p.
 6603.]

-41. Offences prescribed as an “infringement notice offence” and prescribed penalties — sections 99H and 99K
+41. Infringement notice offences and modified penalties prescribed (Act s.
+99H and 99K)

-(1) The offences described in the first column of Schedule 6 are prescribed for the purpose of the definition of “infringement notice offence” in section 99H of the Act and —
+(1) The offences described in the first column of Schedule 6 are prescribed for the purpose of the definition of infringement notice offence in section 99H of the Act and —

 (a) the amount appearing in the second column of that Schedule, directly opposite an offence, is the modified penalty prescribed in respect of that offence if the alleged offender has not previously been convicted of an offence of that kind and has not previously paid a modified penalty under Division 2 of Part VIA of the Act in respect of an alleged offence of that kind; and